l3uddz/traktarr/README.md

 ## 2. Create app authentication

 1. Create a Trakt application by going [here](https://trakt.tv/oauth/applications/new)
-2. Enter a name for your application; for example `Traktarr`
+2. Enter a name for your application; for example `traktarr`
 3. Enter `urn:ietf:wg:oauth:2.0:oob` in the `Redirect uri` field.
 4. Click "SAVE APP".
-5. Open the Traktarr configuration file `config.json` and insert the Client ID in the `client_id` and the Client Secret in the `client_secret`, like this:
+5. Open the traktarr configuration file `config.json` and insert the Client ID in the `client_id` and the Client Secret in the `client_secret`, like this:

    ```
        {